LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD June 2022
 * Item 10380: Save Grid Views - Allow removal of addToDisplayView columns
   * Only add "addToDisplayView" fields to view for unsaved default view (i.e. system default view)
+  * only allow default view revert in Manage Saved Views modal if it is not the system default
   * set allowViewCustomization false for a few more cases

 ### version 2.186.1